|

 Chinese real estate giant Dalian Wanda Group will purchase Europe's largest movie theater operator, expanding its already vast cinema network in China and the U.S. American unit AMC Entertainment Holdings, the second largest movie theater operator in

-year, it acquired U.S. studio Legendary Entertainment, which produces popular titles like the Godzilla movies.
-Wanda Chairman Wang Jianlin has openly declared his ambition to break the dominance of the six major global film studios including Walt Disney
+acquired U.S. studio Legendary Entertainment, which produces popular titles like the Godzilla movies.
+Wanda Chairman Wang Jianlin has openly declared his ambition to break the dominance of the six major global film studios including Walt Disney and to

-and to make his company the king of movies.
+make his company the king of movies.
 There have been concerns about censorship or promotional opportunities now available to China.
-It was noted for example that Transformers: Age of Extinction, released in 2014 by
+It was noted for example that Transformers: Age of Extinction, released in 2014 by Paramount Pictures

-Paramount Pictures received significant advertising income from product placement of Chinese products.
-Nikkei.com comments about the possibilities for political influence: Wanda likely will be able to wield heavier
+received significant advertising income from product placement of Chinese products.
+Nikkei.com comments about the possibilities for political influence: Wanda likely will be able to wield heavier influence on film

-influence on film production and distribution with its expanded cinema network.
-But if it tries to censor anti-Chinese content or promote overly pro-China content, audiences in mature, advanced economies would not tolerate that, says Kent Wertime of
+production and distribution with its expanded cinema network.
+But if it tries to censor anti-Chinese content or promote overly pro-China content, audiences in mature, advanced economies would not tolerate that, says Kent Wertime of advertising agency

 |